danehans/cilium-demos/bgp-cp/README.md

 If needed, update the IPs in the the `bird.conf` file to match the node IP's in the first cluster.
 Use `kubectl --context kind-cilium get nodes -o wide` to get the node IP's used for the BGP configuration.
+The Bird container should get assigned the next highest IP from the node network and should be used for the `router id`.

 Run the Bird container: